an-sh/chat-service/README.md

 ```

 On a client just a `socket.io-client` implementation is required.
 To
-send a command use `emit` method, the result (or an error) will be
+send a request (command) use `emit` method, the result (or an error)
-returned in socket.io ack callback.
-To listen to server messages use
+will be returned in socket.io ack callback.
+To listen to server
-`on` method.
+messages use `on` method.

 ```javascript
 let io = require('socket.io-client')